-- The learning intention will be shared with the children at the start of each lesson - Success criteria can be negotiated with the children and displayed in the classroom - Children will receive differentiated learning experiences - The children will assess their own learning and success against the "Can I..." title and the success criteria wherever possible. - Adults will give developmental feedback to work in line with planned opportunities and at all other times acknowledge work with a tick.
+- The learning intention will be shared with the children at the start of each lesson - Success criteria can be negotiated with the children and displayed in the classroom - Children will receive differentiated learning experiences - The children will assess their own learning and success against the "Can I..." title and the success criteria wherever possible. - Adults will give developmental feedback to work in line with planned opportunities.